chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

   ![Git Install](git-install.png)

   This install comes with its own command line interface.
-Do not use this interface in this walkthrough.
+Do not use this interface in this walk-through.
 Continue to do everything here in Powershell.

 </details>